ruffythepirate/ts-geometry-2d/README.md

 ## Features

+* The library contains some basic 2d shapes:
+  - Point
+  - Vector
+  - Line
+  - LineSegment
+  - Polygon
+* Transformations of the given shapes can be performed by using the `Transformation` class.
+This uses matrices to transform coordinates.
+* The classes are immutable which fits working with Functional Programming.
+* Focus on easy accessibility.
+The library tries to use simple functions to make writing code using the library fast.

-Refer to the [API documentation](https://ruffythepirate.github.io/ts-geometry-2d/globals.html) to see available classes and their functions.
+For full information, please refer to the [API documentation](https://ruffythepirate.github.io/ts-geometry-2d/globals.html) to see available classes and their functions.

 ## Details